 Remediate malicious email delivered in Office 365

-To remediate malicious email, security teams need the search and purge role assigned to them.
-Role assignment is done through permissions in the Security & Compliance Center.
+To remediate malicious email, security teams need the Search and Purge role assigned to them.
+Role assignment is done through permissions in the Microsoft 365 Defender portal.

 What you need to know before you begin

-Admins can take required action on emails, but to get those actions approved, they must have the search and purge role assigned to them via Security & Compliance Center > Permissions.
-Without the "search and purge" role added to one of the role-groups, they won't be able to execute the action.
+Admins can take required action on emails, but to get those actions approved, they must have the Search and Purge role assigned to them in the Email & collaboration permissions in the Microsoft 365 Defender portal.
+Without the *Search and purge"*role added to one of the role-groups, they won't be able to execute the action.

 Manual and automated remediation

-Security teams can use Threat Explorer to select emails in several ways:
+Security teams can use Explorer to select emails in several ways:

 Choose emails by hand: Use filters in various views.
 Select up to 100 emails to remediate.